Sibtain24/Snake-Water-Gun-Game/README.md

 5) Rules of this Game are listed below.

-# Rules of the Snake, Water, Gun Game:
+# Rules of the "Snake, Water, Gun" Game:

 1) Two players choose one of three objects: snake, water, or gun